Croup

 • If your child has croup, they’ll probably have the symptoms of a cold for a few days, then develop a seal-like barky cough, hoarseness and noisy breathing.

-• Croup usually lasts for five to six days and is more common in colder weather.
+• Croup usually lasts for 5–6 days and is more common in colder weather.

 Symptoms

-There are two types of croup: viral and spasmodic.
+There are 2 types of croup: viral and spasmodic.

 Viral croup